 - UCOP e-mail users shall not, either directly or by implication, employ a false identity (the name or electronic identification of another).

-- When not prohibited by law or other University policy, a supervisor may direct an employee to use the supervisor's identity to transact University business for which the supervisor is responsible.
+- When not prohibited by law or other University policy, a Workforce Manager may direct a Workforce Member to use the supervisor's identity to transact University business for which the supervisor is responsible.
 In such cases, an employee's use of the supervisor's electronic identity does not constitute a false identity

 - E-mail services shall not be used for purposes that could reasonably be expected to cause excessive strain on any electronic communications resources, or to cause interference with others' use of electronic communications resources.